 Aurora is a historic river town that is situated 35 miles west of Cincinnati, Ohio, located in the Southeast corner of Indiana.
 Aurora was settled in the early 1800's and incorporated in 1845 and has strong historic connections to the Ohio River.
 Aurora is full of unique and historic buildings that preserve its older rivercity characteristics.

 one member of the Dearborn County Board of Commissioners,

 and two members designated by the Dearborn County Commissioner.

 The SIRPA Board meets monthly, every third Friday of the months of

 in the City of Lawrenceburg Council Chambers at 1pm.

 Lawrenceburg City Building, 230 Walnut St., Lawrenceburg, IN 47025

 Located on the Ohio River in the southeastern corner of the State of Indiana.
-Includes the cities of Aurora and Lawrenceburg and parts of Dearborn County.
+Includes the cities of Aurora, Lawrenceburg, and Greendale, and parts of Dearborn County.
 Created under Indiana Code 8-15-5.
 The Southeastern Indiana Regional Port Authority has full power and authority independent of any political subdivision to do the following:

 - Purchase, construct, sell, lease and operate docks, wharves, warehouses, piers and any other port, terminal or transportation facilities within its jurisdiction consistent with the purposes of the port authority and make charges for the use thereof.